pkgconf/pkgconf/README.md

 Implementations of pkg-config, such as pkgconf are typically used with the PKG_CHECK_MODULES autoconf macro.
-As far as I (nenolod) know, pkgconf is compatible with all known variations of this macro.
-However, I have not extensively tested yet for compatibility.  pkgconf detects at runtime whether or not it was started as 'pkg-config', and if so, attempts to set program options in a way where it's behaviour should be similar.
+As far as I (nenolod) know, pkgconf is compatible with all known variations of this macro. pkgconf detects at runtime whether or not it was started as 'pkg-config', and if so, attempts to set program options in a way where it's behaviour should be similar.

 In terms of the autoconf macro, it is possible to specify the PKG_CONFIG environment variable, so that you can test pkgconf without overwriting your